holgi/fastapi-permissions/README.md

 1. an action: ```fastapi_permissions.Allow``` or ```fastapi_permissions.Deny```
 2. a principal: e.g. "role:admin" or "user:bob"
-3. a permission or a tuple of permissions: e.g. "edit" or ("view", "delete")
+3. a permission or a tuple thereof: e.g. "edit" or ("view", "delete")

 Examples: